ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 Provisioning a Lite plan instance is use case driven.
 The watsonx.data instance is configured based on the selected use case:

 * **Generative AI** : AI developers or Data engineers can explore the Generative AI use cases using this option.
-The provisioned instance includes Presto, Milvus, Spark .
+The provisioned instance includes Presto, Milvus, Spark, a read-only sample IBM COS storage that is associated to the Presto engine, and sample worksheet with `GoSales` data in it.
 * **High Performance BI** : Data engineers can explore BI visualization functionalities using this option.
-The provisioned instance includes Presto (C++), Spark .
+The provisioned instance includes Presto (C++), Spark, Query Optimizer, a read-only sample IBM COS storage that is associated to the Presto engine, and `tpcds` is available as the sample worksheet for benchmarking.
 * **Data Engineering** : Data engineers can explore various workload driven use cases using this option.
-The provisioned instance includes Presto (Java), Spark .
+The provisioned instance includes Presto (Java), Spark, a read-only sample IBM COS storage that is associated to the Presto engine, and sample worksheet with `GoSales` data in it.

 After provisioning the Lite plan instance, you can monitor the resource unit usage from the **Billing and Usage** page available in the watsonx.data console.
 For more information, see [Billing and Usage](watsonxdata?topic=watsonxdata-manage_bill).